dolanmiu/Charting-Library---Angular-2.0-Seed-Project/README.md

 ## Requirements

-- A copy of the ChartIQ library.
+- A copy of the ChartIQ library, version 3.0+ is required.
 To get your copy, visit https://www.chartiq.com/products/html5-charting-library/ to see a demo and get in touch with us.
 - [node.js](https://nodejs.org/) installed version 5+
 - NPM installed (version 3+) or [Yarn](https://yarnpkg.com/en/)